TABLE OF CONTENTS

 1. Economic Entity Principle

-This is a crucial accounting principle for small businesses: Owners must make sure to keep their personal and business finances separate.
+This is a crucial yet basic accounting concept: Owners must keep their personal and business finances separate.

 2. Monetary Unit Assumption

 This aspect of business accounting basics maintains you should track only the transactions that can be expressed as a consistent, stable monetary unit.
 An American small business would use the U.S. dollar.